Spring / Fall Commencement Day Information

 - Your name will not appear in the Commencement Program or newspaper if you have completed a "Request to Prevent Disclosure of Directory Information".

-- To remove the privacy notice and allow your name to be published, you must notify the Office of the Registrar in writing no later than (Date: TBA)
+- To remove the privacy notice and allow your name to be published, you must notify the Office of the Registrar in writing at same time you submit your application to graduate.

 [ open ]